-Bruises can last from days to months, with the bone bruise being the most severe and painful.
+Bruises can last from days to months.
+A bone bruise is the most severe and painful.

 Bruises are often caused by falls, sports injuries, car accidents, or blows received from other people or objects.

-If you take a blood thinner, such as aspirin or warfarin (Coumadin), you are likely to bruise more easily.
+If you take a blood thinner, such as aspirin or warfarin (Coumadin), clopidogrel (Plavix), you are likely to bruise more easily.